 This recipe really couldn’t be easier either.
 They are kid and husband approved too!
 Fix up a big batch of these to give your neighbors and they’ll never know they’re eating healthy, low carb, sweet treats!

 A Few Notes About This Recipe:

-1. You really DO need the sugar free vanilla syurp.
-You may use a different brand, just make sure it is sugar free.
-If you omit this, you will not get the right flavor and it will taste much more bland.
+1. You really DO need the sugar-free vanilla syrup.
+You may use a different brand, just make sure it is sugar-free.
+If you omit this, you will not get the right flavor and it will taste much blander.
 I tested without it and it makes a huge difference.